chunweiz/CCUX/README.md

 ### ZE_CCUX_COMP_IC ###

-This component will have everything.
+This component has everything.
+It is used to showcase every single modules.

 ## Control libraries ##

-Look for folders that start with ZE_CCUX_CTRL_*
+Look for folders that start with ZE_CCUX_CTRL_* with the exception of *ZE_CCUX_CTRL_BASE*.

 ### ZE_CCUX_CTRL_MAIN ###

-This library contains the common custom controls that we are going to use throughout the project.
-It is mainly derived from ChaiOne wireframes.
+This library contains the common custom controls based on ChaiOne wireframe design.

 ## Modules ##

 Look for folders that start with ZE_CCUX_MOD_*.
-There might be cases where the same folder houses multiple modules.
+There might be cases where the same folder houses multiple modules such as *ZE_CCUX_MOD_APP*.

 ### ZE_CCUX_MOD_APP ###
 ### ZE_CCUX_MOD_OTHERS ###